It's very simple and completely risk free to you:

 25 years of paint or stain on a large timber garden room is a lot of expense, hard work and uses dangerous chemicals that aren't great for the environment.

-Your Studio details have to be confirmed on a Floor Plan from Brian at least 4 weeks before your installation date - otherwise your installation date may be missed.
+Your studio details have to be confirmed on a floor plan at least 4 weeks before your installation date - otherwise your installation date may be missed.

 Bad weather can also upset our fitting schedule so please bear that in mind when setting a installation date.